- The Vue Instance

 Vue 2.x filters can only be used inside mustache interpolations and

-v-bind expressions (the latter supported since 2.1.0), because filters are primarily designed for text transformation purposes.
+v-bind expressions (the latter supported in 2.1.0+), because filters are primarily designed for text transformation purposes.
 For more complex data transforms in other directives, you should use Computed properties instead.

-The filter function always receives the expression’s value as the first argument.
+The filter function always receives the expression’s value (the result of the former chain) as its first argument.
+In this example, the

 Filters can be chained: